februaryInk/Senior-Project/README.md

     background-size: contain;
     display: inline-block;

-    &.big {
+    &.logo-big {
         height: 96px;
         width: 282px;
     }

-    &.small {
+    &.logo-small {
         height: 64px;
         width: 188px;
     }
 }
 ```

-The classes `.small` and `.big` are modifiers scoped to the `logo` class, and must always be used in conjunction with it to be effective.
+The classes `.logo-small` and `.logo-big` are local modifiers scoped to the `logo` class, and must always be used in conjunction with it to be effective.

 ```
-= link_to '', root_path, :class => 'logo small'
+= link_to '', root_path, :class => 'logo logo-small'
 ```

+Rule 4: Global Modifiers

 In some cases, though, it may be appropriate to create a global modifier that can be used with any object.
 Global modifiers should never be given the same names as any scoped modifiers, lest they cause styling conflicts.
+These modifiers can be used to effect small adjustments on elements that either don't have their own class, or that have a class that shouldn't be altered because it is used elsewhere as is.
+However, if more than 2 global modifiers are applied to a single element, it is usually better to give the element its own class.
+These global modifiers are not for building up a style from scratch; they are for tweaking elements that behave just a little bit different from the rest.

 ```
-.link {
-    text-decoration: none;

-    &.green {
-        color: green;
-    }
-}

-...

 .margined-bottom-2em {
     margined-bottom: 2em;
 }

-// don't do this, or `class='link green'` will become ambiguous.
 .green {
     background-color: green;
 }